dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/helpers/feedback.md

 ---
 ## Validation

 Most data entry fields will have validation that works as soon as data is entered or loaded.
-For example, the Loan Amount field shown below is
+For example, the Loan Amount field shown below is highlighted in red because

 ### Download Method 1